worldchampio/mas417/README.md

 ### Quick-start
 - Create a Python3 virtualenv to match `dependencies.txt`

-- Run `app.py` and follow the promps
+- Run `app.py` and follow the prompts

+- Print the resulting `.stl` file in a 3D printer of your choice

 The current and planned endpoint of this project is a generated `.stl` file matching the geographical features of the location name provided by the user and fetched from live data using several APIs.